lauren-esser/Better-Stock-Market-Prediction/README.md

 ```

 ├── README.md               <- The top-level README for reviewers of this project.
-├── Final.ipynb     <- narrative documentation of analysis in jupyter notebook
+├── Better-Stock-Prediction-Notebook.ipynb     <- narrative documentation of analysis in jupyter notebook
 ├── presentation.pdf        <- pdf version of project presentation

 ```